jeanoi/JsApp/README.md

-## A small application I have built, utilizing the Express framework as it's main routing tool, insinde it are tree games that i have developed and a backend app, here are the results:
+## A small application I have built, utilizing the Express framework as it's main routing tool, insinde it are three games that i have developed and a backend app, here are the results:

 ## Homepage: